PrestaShop/docs/development/components/database/prestashopcollection.md

 ## Paginating a Collection (offset / limit)

-When fetching large quantities of items, you may need to paginate your collection, with SQL `OFFSET / LIMIT` equivalent mecanismes.
+If you need to retrieve a large number of items, it may be necessary to use pagination techniques such as SQL's `OFFSET/LIMIT`.
+This will help you manage your collection more efficiently.

-To do so, use those two methods:
+To do so, use these two methods:

 ```php
 public function setPageNumber($page_number)
 public function setPageSize($page_size)
 ```

-To use this feature, first, set the $page_size:
+First, set the $page_size:

 ```php
 $productCollection = (new PrestaShopCollection('Product'))
     ->setPageSize(100); // will get only 100 items
 ```

-If only `$page_size` is set, the collection will return the first `$page_size` items.
+If `$page_size` is set, the collection will return the first `$page_size` items.

-To do a pagination, and get the page 2 of the collection, use the following example:
+If you need to paginate and access the second page of a collection, you can use the following example:

 ```php
 $productCollection = (new PrestaShopCollection('Product'))